 Since then, it has completed more than 160 commissions in 18 countries.
 Recently, it has celebrated the opening of several new projects, including the award-winning Brooklands Museum, the Horniman Museum’s World Gallery in London, and Lavazza’s Museo del Cafe in Torino.

 Ralph Appelbaum Associates is working with London’s Imperial War Museum (IWM) on the design of its new Second World War Galleries.
-The two new galleries, which have been five years in the making, will open to the public on 20 October.
-RAA has designed and developed the Second World War Galleries in parallel with IWM’s new Holocaust Galleries, to make sure that the connection between the events of the Holocaust and the wider course of the War is made clear.
+The two new galleries, which have been five years in the making, opened to the public in 2021.
+RAA designed and developed the Second World War Galleries in parallel with IWM’s new Holocaust Galleries, to make sure that the connection between the events of the Holocaust and the wider course of the War is made clear.

 Speaking about the project, Tefft says: